Linley Black

 You can shelter your investments from Dividend Tax and CGT by moving them into more tax-efficient wrappers, such as a pension or a Stocks & Shares ISA.

-Each year, you can pay up to £20,000 into an ISA, or you can save into a pension and subject to certain limits claim tax relief, subject to certain limits.
+Each year, you can pay up to £20,000 into an ISA, or you can save into a pension and – subject to certain limits – claim tax relief.

-Currently, you can put away £60,000 a year into your pension, or 100% of your income if you earn less than that.
+Currently, you can put away £60,000 a year into your pension or 100% of your income if you earn less than that and qualify for tax relief.

 JISAs are often overlooked, but they’re a tax-effective way of saving a lump sum for younger members of the family, even godchildren.
 Everyone wins – your family doesn’t need to wait for an inheritance lump sum, and you’ll get the tax benefit.